Devansh7006/ToolKit/README.md

 ## 🔐 Disclaimer

 This tool is developed strictly for **educational and ethical purposes only**.

-Do not use it on networks or systems without proper authorization.
+Do **NOT** use it on networks or systems without proper authorization.

 ---